 Kanakuk’s Convicted Sex Offenders

-The following is an evolving roster of former Kanakuk staff and associates who have been convicted of sexual abuse of minors since Joe and Debbie-Jo White assumed leadership of the camp.
-Only convictions according to verdicts and judgments from the criminal justice system are listed, although it is believed that additional former staff members may be subject to similar charges as investigations and civil litigation proceed and as victims continue to come forward.
+The following is an evolving roster of former Kanakuk staff and associates who have been convicted of sexual abuse of minors since the White family assumed leadership of the camp.
+Only convictions according to verdicts and judgments from the criminal justice system are listed, although additional former staff members may be subject to similar allegations and charges as criminal investigations and civil litigation proceed and as victims continue to come forward.

 The average age of victims who finally report childhood sexual abuse is about 52 years old.
 Only 23% to 33% of victims disclose their sexual abuse during childhood, and only 6% to 15% of victims ever disclose those assaults to law enforcement.
 Males are more reluctant and take longer to make full disclosures.
 The extent of damage done to campers who attended Kanakuk Kamps and its programs will likely not be known for many years.

 If you were abused at Kanakuk Kamps or have more information, please submit a Contact Form.

 Bradberry was a Kanakuk Kamps counselor in the summer of 2011 after the camp had implemented and promoted its Kanakuk Child Protection Plan.
 Arrested the following year for sexual abuse of young boys, he was sentenced in 2013 to four years for sexual misconduct involving a child under 14, seven years for statutory sodomy, and two 10-year sentences for child molestation, to be served concurrently.
 He is serving those sentences in a Kentucky correctional center.
 Bradberry is expected to be released in 2023.

 If you were abused by Lee Bradberry or have more information, please submit a Contact Form.